-During the year, Opportunity International Canada entered into a contribution agreement with Global Affairs Canada ("GAC") for a project entitled Financial Inclusion for Enterprise Development (the "Project") in the amount of \$24,116,757.
+In 2017, Opportunity International Canada entered into a contribution agreement with Global Affairs Canada ("GAC") for a project entitled Financial Inclusion for Enterprise Development (the "Project") in the amount of \$24,116,757.
 The Project aims to increase access to formal financing, create business-to-business linkages and networking opportunities for small to medium enterprises ("SMEs") in Ghana, with a focus on small SMEs, women and vulnerable groups.
 The Project will empower women small entrepreneurs to innovate and grow their businesses, and deliver results on clean economic growth.
 The Project will be implemented over a 5-year period in urban, peri-urban, and rural areas of Ghana.
-GAC will contribute a total of \$19,879,876 to the Project, of which GAC has provided \$5,000,000 in the current year.
-It is anticipated GAC will contribute the remaining \$14,879,876 between January 1, 2018 and March 31, 2021.
+GAC will contribute a total of \$19,879,876 to the Project, of which GAC has provided \$5,000,000 in 2017 and \$3,781,545 in the current year.
+It is anticipated GAC will contribute the remaining \$11,098,331 between January 1, 2019 and March 31, 2021.